Gautamshahi/WarClaim/README.md

 # Dataset for [2023-Israel-Hamas-war](https://en.wikipedia.org/wiki/2023_Israel%E2%80%93Hamas_war)

 This GitHub repository corresponds to the dataset used for our research article titled **Dataset for 2023 Israel–Hamas war**.
 The repository contains fact-checked articles and social media posts about the 2023 Israel–Hamas war.
 The data is extracted through the [AMUSED](https://link.springer.com/chapter/10.1007/978-3-031-10525-8_23) framework.
 The data is collected from **24** fact-checking websites in **14** languages.
-The sources used in this dataset are listed below(whose article count is more than 10).
+The sources used in this dataset (whose article count is more than 10) are listed below.
 Overall, there are around 30 Fact-checking websites that published articles in 21 languages:

 |Fact-checking websites|Articles Counts|
 |--|--|